kevin-chalmers/set10108/labs/lab03/README.md

 ![Trapezoidal Rule](img/trapezoidal-rule.png)

 We select a number of points on the curve and measure their value.
 We then use this to generate a number of trapezoids.
 We can then calculate the area of the trapezoids and get an approximate value for the area under the curve.
-The more points we use on the curve, the better the result.
+The more points used on the curve, the better the result.

 For our purposes we do not need to worry about why we want to do this - the point is we can parallelise the problem by calculating more trapezoids.